yonatanrozin/Max-Pink-Trombone/README.md

 #### Inlets/outlets
 - Inlet 1 (signal) sets voice frequency (in Hz).
   - Modulate the signal (probably with a sine wave LFO) to create vibrato effects.
 Experiment with different LFO frequencies and amplitudes to vary vibrato frequency and intensity.
 A constant frequency value will produce a robotic sound, so it's recommended to modulate the frequency at least a little bit.
+- Inlet 2 (signal) receives the aspiration noise - filtered white noise used to simulate the sound of "breathiness" in the synthesized voice.
+In Pink Trombone, this is half-amplitude white noise filtered through a 500Hz, .5Q bandpass filter.
 - Outlet 1 (signal) outputs the raw glottal source.
   - Optionally, route this signal through an EQ (or some other effect/filter?) to create voices with different timbres ("feminine" voices, etc).
   - Alternatively, replace the glottal source with an entirely different audio source and leave this outlet unconnected (see "using non-glottal source")